Proud history as 'Geothermal' school for northern Taupō catchment

 The grounds encompass large playing fields, a unique gully playground, hard court areas and two adventure playgrounds maintained by our parents.
 The environment is developing through enviro-schools projects with a maze, native plants, vegetable garden and gardens of themes and the latest addition our new aquaponics garden.
 The 'elephant houses' provide shelter from the sun, rain and wind.
 The local play-centre is located within the school grounds where mutual benefits accrue for the school and Play-centre Association.

 The school comprises mainstream classes, providing high-quality education for your children.
 Excellence in the academic, cultural and sporting arenas is actively promoted.
 Our learning programmes are ably assisted by a dedicated and highly-trained experienced staff and support personnel.
 The school has a high profile in the local and extended community.
-Parents are actively involved in classroom programmes, school functions, sport fixtures and social activities.
+Parents are actively involved in classroom programmes, school functions, sports fixtures and social activities.
 There is a high level of co-operation, with parents willing to offer assistance and expertise.
 The school has an active PTA that supports the school with additional resources.
-The Board of Trustees focuses in developing a shared school vision through consultation meetings and parent surveys.
+The Board of Trustees focuses on developing a shared school vision through consultation meetings and parent surveys.